 backpack: Mount Hood – Cairn Basin

-One night backpacking trip on Mount Hood: camping at Cairn Basin with a day hike to McNeil Point
+On this one night backpacking trip on Mount Hood, we camped at Cairn Basin and did a day hike to McNeil Point.

 During the second weekend of September, clear blue skies and temps in the 60s provided perfect weather for an overnight trip on Mount Hood.
 The forecast called for winds up to 33mph, and an overnight low of 44 degrees, so we planned to camp in a protected area in the trees.